pingcap/talent-plan/rust/projects/parallelism/project.md

 ## Part 6: Evaluating our thread pool

-TODO: There is going to be a massive amount of context switching with the way these benchmarks are described.
-It may be pretty bogus.

 Now you are going to write _six_ benchmarks, one write-heavy workload comparing performance of `SharedQueueThreadPool` with varying numbers of threads, one read-heavy workload comparing the performance of `SharedQueueThreadPool` with